 When night-time temperatures are anticipated to be between minus two and plus two degrees Celsius, our operations crews will proactively brine the roads during the day.
 Brining of roads is a common practice aligned with City procedures to keep our roads from icing.
 Brining during daytime hours is safer for our crews, less costly for the City, and ensures roads are ready for changing conditions during the evening, night and ready for the early morning lower temperatures.

-During regular office hours (8 am to 4 pm, Monday through Friday), please direct questions or concerns regarding the City’s snow and ice control program to Operations at 250 248-5412.
+During regular office hours (8 am to 4 pm, Monday through Friday), questions or concerns about the City’s snow and ice control program should be directed to operations at firstname.lastname@example.org or 250 248-5412.
 If there is an emergency requiring City assistance outside of regular hours, call 250 248-6144.